 In order to prevent these tragedies, many states have made it mandatory for homeowners to install pool fences.
 Even pool owners who don’t have children are required to install a pool fence.
-This drives up the demand for pool fences, barriers, and related pool safety products.
+This drives up the demand for US pool fences, barriers, and related pool safety products.

 Safety Standards for Swimming Pool Fences in the United States

 There is currently no federal pool fence law in effect in the United States.
 This means that each state is responsible for its own pool fence laws.
 This can be both a good and a bad thing, as it gives states the ability to create their own specific laws, but also makes it difficult to have a consistent standard across the country.

 Needless to say, pool fence laws vary greatly from state to state—some states require that all pools have a fence around them, while others only require fences for pools that are deeper than a certain depth.

 Some states, like Florida, Arizona, California, and Texas, have very strict regulations on pool fencing, while others, like Alaska and Delaware, have no pool fencing requirements for residential swimming pools at all.
 To ensure that your pool meets the safety requirements of your state, it is important to check with your local authorities.

 This kind of set-up can cause confusion as there are different recommendations depending on which organizations, safety advocates, code councils, administrators, and institutes you follow.